From Rome: 16 days

 Take a break from the heat by investigating the city’s underground catacombs

-Explore the famous and fabulous islands of Capri, Ischia and Procida, true home of the dolce vita.
+Explore the famous and fabulous islands of Capri, Ischia, and Procida, the true home of the dolce vita.

-Day 14: 250 km Another amazing day awaits – but aren’t they all? – as we start winding our way back to Rome.
+Day 14: 250 km Another amazing day awaits.
+We start winding our way back to Rome.
 After a quick burst on the motorway to get clear of Naples, we’ll stop for another fine example of Italian baroque before heading straight for Fiuggi and its famous spa.
-For lunch, we pause in a typical trattoria on the Campania–Lazio border.
-Overnight in 4-star hotel in Fiuggi; included meals: BL.
+For lunch, we stop at a typical trattoria on the Campania–Lazio border.
+Overnight in a 4-star hotel in Fiuggi; included meals: breakfast and lunch.

-We say our goodbyes after breakfast, leaving you free to go home or explore further the magic of Italy on your own.
-If you’d like to see more of Italy, let us know, and we can
+We say our goodbyes after breakfast, leaving you free to go home or explore Italy further.

-Day 16: Farewells in Rome Organise a tailor-made extension to your holiday.
-Included meals: B.
+Day 16: Farewells in Rome Included meals: breakfast.